dwest-teo/wattos-spaceship-emporium/README.md

 # wattos-spaceship-emporium
-> Node.js/React universal web app, offering only the finest preowned spacecraft
+> Node.js/React universal web app, offering only the finest preowned spacecraft.  watto.donnywest.com

 ## About

 This is a universal JavaScript application written in ES6/7+.
 Next.js is used to handle server-side rendering and routing, with a slim native Node.js http server in front of it to support parameterized routing.
 Application state is managed by Redux, and CSS-in-JS styling is handled using CSX.
+A live demo is available at [https://watto.donnywest.com](https://watto.donnywest.com).

 ## Installation/Development